-Having cold hands even when you're not in a cold environment is common.
-Often, having cold hands is a part of your body's natural response to regulate your body temperature and shouldn't be cause for concern.
+It's common to have cold hands even when you're not in a cold environment.
+Usually, having cold hands is just one of the ways the body tries to control its temperature and shouldn't be cause for concern.

-Other signs and symptoms to watch for when you have cold hands include:
+Signs and symptoms to watch for when you have cold hands include:

-- Cold feet
+- Cold feet or toes

 - Numbness or tingling

 - Tightened or hardened skin

 Cold hands may be caused by simply being in a cold room or other chilly environment.
 Cold hands are often a sign that your body is trying to maintain its regular body temperature.

 Always having cold hands, however, could mean there's a problem with your blood flow or the blood vessels in your hands.

 Make an appointment to see your health care provider if you're concerned about persistently cold hands.
 Your provider can check if your cold hands are caused by a problem with your blood flow or nerves.
 Treatment is aimed at the underlying cause of your cold hands.
 Depending on your condition, your provider may recommend lifestyle changes to help improve symptoms.

 June 23, 2022